Deciding How Many Embryos to Transfer

 For some patients, a single embryo transfer might be medically necessary (i.e., not a matter of patient choice or preference).
 But for others at Shady Grove Fertility, they can choose to transfer two embryos—but this decision should follow a discussion of the advantages and disadvantages of each option with their physician based on the data and the risks above.

-Shady Grove Fertility is proud to acknowledge that the rate of patients selecting eSET in our practice is three times higher than the national rate, thereby lowering risks to patients and their offspring without significantly compromising success.
+Shady Grove Fertility is proud to acknowledge that the rate of patients selecting eSET in our practice is among the highest in the nation, thereby lowering risks to patients and their offspring without significantly compromising success.
 Based on solid data collected from thousands of treatment cycles over many years of experience at Shady Grove Fertility—and confirmed by many other studies in the United States and worldwide—when one faces a choice between eSET or multiple embryo transfers, the best and safest answer is often eSET.

 Autologous Elective Single Embryo Transfer Success Rates, Rockville, MD

 View SGF's most recent SART data for Rockville, MD

 |Number of Pregnancies from an eSET||316||116||38||3||2||475|

 Autologous Elective Single Embryo Transfer Success Rates, Towson, MD

 View SGF's most recent SART data for Towson, MD

 Autologous Elective Single Embryo Transfer Success Rates, Chesterbrook, PA